Posted in Cool Tools, Google Classroom, how to, Student Workflow

 What do you think?
 Will these drive conversations in the right way?
 Am I missing something that you think I should add?
 Let me know in the comments!
 If you would like a copy of these for yourself, here is the link to the Google Slide I used to create them.

-Posted in G-Suite for Education, Google Calendar, Google Classroom, Google Sites
+Posted in Google Calendar, Google Classroom, Google Sites, Google Workspace for Education

 Add Your Google Classroom Calendar to Your Google Site